mvenkad/bearing_defect_detection/README.md

 This will train ML model using Chaos PSO-SVM for bearing fault detection and capture the accuracy and performance metrics.
 This will also train ML model using Genetic Algorithm-Gaussian Naive Bayes for bearing fault detection and capture the accuracy and performance metrics.

-Performance metrics comparision:
+# Performance metrics comparision:
-Chaos PSO SVM Based Fault Detection Metrics
+# Chaos PSO SVM Based Fault Detection Metrics
+.
 Accuracy: 96.74%
-Objective function value: 0.967391304347826 Classification report:
+.
+Classification report:
               precision    recall  f1-score   support

            0       0.93      0.93      0.93        46